Dysphagia Diets: IDDSI Replaces NDD

 IDDSI Framework:

-Latest updated version of the IDDSI Framework, as of March 2019.
+Latest updated version of the IDDSI Framework for dysphagia diets, as of March 2019.
 See IDDSI Resources blog for more complete IDDSI information and resource links.
+This is the new standard, as IDDSI replaces NDD and other facility-made frameworks.
+No more “mechanical soft” and other vague labels!

 Note how the IDDSI framework has expanded the levels of liquid consistencies.
 There are no longer only the three National Dysphagia Diet levels for thick liquids: Nectar -> Honey -> Pudding Thick.
 With IDDSI, Mildly -> Moderately -> Extremely Thick liquid replace those original three.
 The IDDSI additional level is Slightly Thick, which is between Thin and Mildly Thick.
 Potentially, patients could tolerate a liquid slightly thinner than what used to be considered “nectar thick.”
 That might improve quality of life and intake while preserving safety!
 These 5 total liquid consistencies are more in line with what Japan and Australia have already used.